sejalrane777/New-folder/README.md

 # CapstoneProject-Group3
-# Project Name :  plant desease detection
+# Project Name :  Plant Disease Detection
 Capstone Project for AIMLOps by Group 3 , this is for plant desease detection.